 Crop rotation is an important cultural practice that is recommended for all crops and especially for peanuts.
 Rotation is recommended to reduce the effects of pests (disease, nematode, insects, and weeds).
-In many cases, low value crops are the only alternative for rotating with high cash value crops like peanuts.
-In other cases, good systems are known and are not used because fencing or other costs are involved.
-Extensive research has been conducted on rotation for most crops and their impacts on pests.
-Leafspot control is usually accomplished with a routine fungicide program but data shows that rotation with cotton or corn can reduce the amount and severity of disease.
+Low value crops are usually the alternative for rotating with high cash value crops like peanuts to avoid high costs related to other proven beneficial integrated systems.
+Leafspot control is usually accomplished with a routine fungicide program but data shows that rotation with cotton or corn can reduce the incidence and severity of disease.
 Recent data shows that rotations with bahiagrass can reduce the disease even further and will result in higher yields.
 In one study peanut yields were 19% higher after two years of corn and 41% higher after two years of bahiagrass.
-Other data from Georgia indicates that growers use shorter rotations under pivots due to the large capital investments required for irrigation systems and a one, two, and three year rotation under the pivot resulted in a 7, 36, and 34% yield increase as compared to 11, 25, and 28% for non irrigated peanuts as compared to continuous peanuts under both systems.
-Good rotations produce more profit, and reduce the amount of management and capital inputs needed.
-Peanuts grow best on well-drained soils and in full sun.
-If planted on poorly-drained soils, diseases will be prevalent and yields are normally low.
-Peanuts can be grown on sandy or excessively-drained soils, but irrigation may be needed for consistent production.
+Other data from Georgia indicates that growers find shorter rotations more profitable when under pivots due to the large capital investments required for irrigation systems.
+Compared to yield in continuous peanuts, a one-, two-, and three-year rotation under irrigation resulted in a 7%, 36%, and 34% yield increase over continuous peanuts, and an 11%, 25%, and 28% increase in non-irrigated peanuts.
+Good rotations produce more profit and reduce the amount of management and capital inputs needed.